spiral/docs/docs/en/keeper/components/datagrid.md

 </ui:grid>
 ```

-DataGrids are described in declarative way.
+DataGrids are described in a declarative way.
 Code is not iterated in php/stempler phase, but later in JavaScript phase,
 meaning you can't use php conditions for cell renders inside declarations.
-If you need conditional renderer for cell,
+If you need a conditional renderer for cell,
 you are expected to write one in JavaScript.

 Columns should be defined prioritizing semantics over column names.
 Typically most columns would match a sort key.
 For
-example if you have data row with first and last name and user, you might want to have a column `name` with `firstName`
+example, if you have a data row with first and last name and user, you might want to have a column `name` with `firstName`
 and `lastName` joined.

 ```xhtml